Tips to Find Peace and Calm During the Holiday Season

 Besides just calming down, taking walks regularly has many other benefits including: losing weight; improving heart health; increasing energy levels; reducing anxiety/depression symptoms; lowering blood pressure.

 Listen to music that calms and relaxes you, like classical or jazz.

 There are many types of music that can be soothing and calming.
 Depending on your mood, its good to listen to different kinds of music.
-If youre feeling excited, energetic, or upbeat, try listening to a song that makes you want to dance or sing along.
-If youre having a bad day, try listening to slow songs that will take your mind off the negative things going on in your life.
+When you’re feeling excited, energetic, or upbeat, try listening to a song that makes you want to dance or sing along.
+Or, if you’re having a bad day, try listening to slow songs that will take your mind off the negative things going on in your life.

 If you want some suggestions for calming music: